anthonydelage/mlb-db/README.md

 mysql> create database if not exists mlbdb;
 mysql> create user mlb-db;
-mysql> grant all on mlbdb.* to 'mlb-db'@'localhost' identified by 'password'
+mysql> grant all on mlbdb.* to 'mlb-db'@'localhost' identified by 'password';
 ```

 Usage